Updated!

 What if your student is over 18 years of age but not a graduate?

 The student doesn’t need an excuse letter by law because he/she is over the age of compulsory education.
-But you also want the final letter to go with the diploma.
+However, you also want the final letter to accompany the diploma.
 Should you notify or not?

 The Homeschool Legal Defense Association says this: